AdobeDocs/campaign-classic.fr-FR/help/interaction/using/simulation-scope.md

 ## Ajout d&#39;axes de reporting {#adding-reporting-axes}

-You can enhance the simulation analysis by adding reporting axes on the target or the offers themselves via the **[!UICONTROL Calculations]** tab.
+Vous pouvez enrichir l&#39;analyse de la simulation en ajoutant des axes de reporting sur la cible ou les offres elles-mêmes depuis l&#39;onglet **[!UICONTROL Calculs]**.

-Pour ce faire, cliquez sur le **[!UICONTROL Add]** bouton et choisissez les champs appropriés.
-Les axes seront utilisés pour le calcul de la simulation et sont affichés dans le rapport d’analyse.
+To do this, click the **[!UICONTROL Add]** button and choose the appropriate fields.
+Axes will be used for calculating the simulation and are displayed in the analysis report.
 For more on this, refer to [Simulation tracking](../../interaction/using/simulation-tracking.md).

 ![](assets/offer_simulation_011.png)